September 24, 2018 by vicwomg

 - For a 60-degree tilt (which I think is ideal), multiply Y with 0.866 for the dowel length in cm

 - For a 45-degree tilt (a more extreme angle), multiply Y by 0.707 for the dowel length in cm

 Then similarly glue the rounded cap to the other end.
 You can also skip printing the cap use a standard 1/2″ rubber leg tip, which is quite a bit more stable on smooth surfaces.

 And here’s the thing installed.
-Slides right on and off with enough friction.
-Throw it in the back of your amp and it adds nominal weight to your non-dad rig.
+Slides right on and off with enough friction to keep it from sliding around.
+When you’re done, throw it in the back of your amp and it adds nominal weight to your non-dad rig.

 Design files are up on Thingiverse, if you’d like to make your own.
 Get ’em here.